hummingbird-project/hummingbird-redis/README.md

 </a>
 </p>

-> This package can be replaced with [hummingbird-valkey](https://github.com/hummingbird-project/hummingbird-valkey).
-Currently hummingbird-valkey is in pre-release but when v1.0 is released this package will be deprecated.
+> This package has been replaced with [hummingbird-valkey](https://github.com/hummingbird-project/hummingbird-valkey) and is now deprecated.

 # Hummingbird Redis Interface